jpeevi/-Table-with-Sort-Search-Pagination/README.md

 This project is a **simple, interactive table template** that lets you manage and display large datasets with ease.
 The backend is rendered with **PHP**, and the frontend functionalities like sorting, searching, filtering, and pagination are powered by **vanilla JavaScript**.
 It’s built with **Bootstrap** to keep the styling clean and responsive.
 All actions manage state even after refresh.

-Do not that the backned PHP code is just for render purpose only.
-You'll have to add the sort , filter and search logics.
+Please note that the backend PHP code is only for rendering the table.
+You'll need to implement the sorting, filtering, and searching logic.

 ### ✨ Features:
 - **Sorting**: Sort your table by column with a simple click.